tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure Cloud Shell screenshot showing the move request for a resource from one resource group to another.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image157.png "Azure Cloud Shell PowerShell")

-    >[!NOTE]
-    >It was take several minutes for the move to complete.
+    >**Note**: It will take several minutes for the move to complete.
 Do not proceed to the next step until the script has completed.

 4. Execute the following script to view the tags on the *MarketingRG* resource group and the moved storage account.
 Do the tags match?